 Emily Haines, MBA, BSN, RN, Director of Public Health Initiatives at that Partnership provides updates on the 2020-2021 influenza season and why it is especially critical that health care professionals get vaccinated for the flu this year to protect their colleagues and patients.
 Ms. Haines also discusses strategies for educating patients about flu prevention, addressing flu vaccine hesitancy, and resources available to promote flu vaccination in different patient populations.
 This session was originally recorded on October 22, 2020.

 Essex Metro Immunization Coalition Meeting: Influenza in the Time of COVID-19

 Dr. David Cennimo, Assistant Professor of Medicine and Pediatrics at Rutgers New Jersey Medical School, provides critical information and address concerns about the dangers of influenza during the COVID-19 pandemic.
+Continuing education credits were not offered.
 This session was moderated by Emily Haines, Director of Public Health Initiatives for the Partnership, on September 23, 2020.

 Annual Meeting Featured Presentation: The Path to a SARS-CoV-2 Vaccine

 Paul A. Offit, MD joined the Partnership as the featured presenter for the Annual General Membership meeting.
 Dr. Offit discussed the basic strategies that go into making a vaccine, the challenges involved in making a SARS-CoV-2 vaccine, and how to manage expectations following its release.
 This presentation was recorded on June 10, 2020.

 Essex Metro Immunization Coalition June Meeting: Why Meningitis B Matters